 The Butterflies and Moths in Wollaton Park

-Butterflies and Moths play an important role in the environment as pollinators and indicators of the health of ecosystems.
+Butterflies and Moths (and Caddisflies) play an important role in the environment as pollinators and indicators of the health of ecosystems.

 Butterflies and Moths can be seen throughout the spring and summer months, feeding on the nectar of flowers and basking in the sunshine.
 As they move from flower to flower in search of nectar, they transfer pollen from one plant to another, fertilising them and allowing them to produce fruit and seeds.